 In addition, the PDP Team should seek input from other SOs and ACs.
 Such input should be treated with the same due diligence as other comments and input processes.
 In addition, comments from ACs and SOs should receive a response from the PDP Team.
+Further, the PDP team should consider expanding the audience scope external to ICANN's ACs and SOs where additional expertise could provide value in the capture of information to better inform the issues being discussed.
 This may include, for example, direct reference in the applicable Report or embedded in other responsive documentation or a direct response.
+Where possible, the PDP team should also complement qualitative input with a method that seeks quantitative input either through the use of surveys or other instruments or metrics to detect noticeable trends to any responses received.
 The PDP Team is expected to detail in its report how input was sought from other SOs and ACs.

 The PDP Team is encouraged to establish communication in the early stages of the PDP with other departments, outside the policy department, within ICANN that may have an interest, expertise, or information regarding the implementability of the issue.
 The Staff Manager is responsible for serving as the intermediary between the PDP Team and the various ICANN departments (finance, legal, compliance, etc.).
 The PDP Team Chair may escalate to the Vice President of Policy if the PDP Team is of the opinion that such communications have been hindered through the involvement of ICANN policy Staff.
-ICANN Staff may perform additional distinct roles for a PDP Team as requested and appropriate (see GNSO Working Group Guidelines for further details).
+ICANN Staff may perform additional distinct roles for a PDP Team as requested and appropriate (see <a href="Monager in Policy In Italy I